-We have not yet determined the amount of net proceeds to be used specifically for any of the foregoing purposes.
+The Company has a total of approximately \$2.8 million of debt and interest that is required to be repaid within two weeks of the Company's initial public offering that is otherwise due from December 2021 to August 2022 with annual interest rates ranging from 8% to 12%, and as a result this amount will come from the net proceeds of this offering.
+We have not yet determined the amount of net proceeds to be used specifically for any other purposes.
 Accordingly, we will retain broad discretion over the use of these proceeds.
 Pending any use as described above, we intend to invest the net proceeds in high-quality, short-term, interest-bearing securities.